kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

    **Figure: 2-node after barrowing**

-We then delete 4 from the leaf contain 3 and 4.
-This operation only shifts keys.
+We then delete 4 from the leaf contain 3 and 4, we only need shift keys with the node.
 No new nodes are created or deleted, and **the tree remains balanced**.

 **Case 2: Fuse with Parent and Sibling**

-If each adjacent sibling (there are at most two) is a 2-node, and if the parent is a 3- or 4-node, we steal a key from the parent and we steal key from a sibling, fusing these two stolen keys with the 2-node, turning it into a 4-node.
+If each adjacent sibling (there are at most two) is a 2-node, we steal a key from the parent and from a sibling and fuse these two keys with the 2-node, creating a 4-node.
 The sibling is deleted, and its children adopted by the 4-node.
 The parent is down-sized.
+We know the parent will be a
+3- or 4-node because we maintain the invariant that as we descend we eliminated the 2-nodes.

 For example, say, we wish to delete 6 from our first example: